Kunoichi (TV series): International participants

 Kyra Gracie - A member of the Gracie Brazilian jiu-jitsu Family.
 She competed in the 6th Competition, but failed the First Stage's Balance Bridge.

 Catalina Ponor - A Romanian Olympic gold medal gymnast, she competed in the 6th competition, where she failed the "Flying Pillar" in the First Stage.

 Mirabella Akhunu - A Ukrainian gymnast who competed in the 2004 Athens Olympics.
 She made it to the Second Stage in the 5th competition, but failed on the Spinning Log.

 Oana Ban - Romanian gymnastic gold medalist in the team competition at the 2004 Athens Olympics.
 She made it to the Second Stage in the 4th Competition, but failed on the Floating Bridge.

 Tasha Schwikert - American gymnast, 2000 Olympian, Finished one second after her time ran out in the Second Stage of the 3rd Competition.

-Diana Pickler - this American heptahlete from Washington State University competed in the 7th competition, but failed on the First Stage's Log Jam.
+Diana Pickler - this American heptathlete from Washington State University competed in the 7th competition, but failed on the First Stage's Log Jam.

 Sara Jean Underwood - the American model, 'Playboy Playmate of the Year 2007' and host of Attack of the Show competed in the 8th competition and made it to the Second Stage but she failed the Dancing Stones.